 For these Pumpkin Chocolate Chip Blondies, you need some pretty basic pantry ingredients:

-- Butter– I love the buttery bite and texture butter brings.
-I prefer using unsalted butter in my baked goods, but salted is just fine, too... you'll just want to omit the salt the recipe calls for.
+- Butter– I prefer using unsalted butter in my baked goods, but salted is just fine, too... you'll just want to omit the salt the recipe calls for.

-- Dark Brown Sugar– The color, moisture, and flavor you get from the molasses in dark brown sugar can't be beat.
+- Dark Brown Sugar– The color, moisture, and flavor you get from the molasses in dark brown sugar can't be beaten.

 - Granulated Sugar– It's nice to have a bit of balance as far as sweeteners are concerned.